siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-21-how-will-googles-search-generative-experience-affect-seo-strategies.md

 title: How will Google's Search Generative Experience affect SEO strategies?
 date: 2024-10-21T20:31:50+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
-description: This blog post will explore the implications of Search Generative Experience on SEO, providing insights into how businesses can adapt to this new paradigm.
+description: This article will explore the implications of Search Generative Experience on SEO, providing insights into how businesses can adapt to this new paradigm.
 url: /how-will-googles-search-generative-experience-affect-seo-strategies/
 featured_image: /images/Searchengine-optimization.webp
 categories: